School of Social Work, Care and Community

 5122+44 (0)1772 895122

 Zoe’s research focuses on the experiences of young people who are marginalised by society, and by the education system in particular.
+Her current research is focused on children's conceptions of childhood.
 She lectures at undergraduate and postgraduate level on principally on modules relating to diversity and inclusion, the sociology of childhood, and global childhoods.
 She is a member of the teams who deliver the multidisciplinary BA (Hons) Children, Schools and Families, and the MA Contemporary Practice with Children and Young People.

 BA (Hons) Childhood and Youth Studies, Open University, 2006

 MSc Educational Research, University of Manchester, 2008

 Zoe’s work experience, in special education and youth work, has led to her developing an interest in vulnerable young people who live on the margins of society.
 Her PhD explored the experiences of school-leavers with social, emotional and behavioural difficulties.
 She is particularly interested in the in the role of identity and transitions in the development of social, emotional and behavioural difficulties, and their alleviation.
 Through her research she aimed to understand the ways these young people are supported and so to identify ways of improving their outcomes.

 Zoe is currently working on research exploring children's relationship with the concept of childhood, and the ways they feel about being labelled as a 'child'.
 She is also developing a new project, working on increasing participation, and children's sense of their capacity to create change, within schools.

 O’Riordan, Z. (2015).
 Building productive relationships with young people with SEBD in transition: the role of identity.
 Emotional and Behavioural Difficulties, (ahead-of-print), 1-17